Monitoring and Evaluation in Global Health

 The course is aimed toward public health and healthcare professionals.
 To be admitted to the course you must have a Bachelor’s-level degree or equivalent experience in a health-related field.
 While this is a foundational level course, it will be very technically focused.
 Successful participants should be familiar with technical terms within this field.
 You'll also be more successful with an advanced level of English language fluency, as writing assignments are required.

-You can enroll in this course as part of a registered site group or you can apply as an independent participant.
-If part of a site group, your site coordinator will manage your group's enrollment fee.
-You may be asked to contribute towards the cost.
 If an independent participant, you will be invoiced based on details and preferences you note in your application.
+OECD/LMIC rates are based on your current location.
 Invoices are sent soon after the application period is over.

 |OECD Site Groups||5-15 people: $199 USD per person; 16-40 people: $3000 USD|

 |LMIC Site Groups||5-40 people: $1500 USD|

 For site groups made up of participants from a high-income country (OECD), the fee is determined by how many people are in your group.
 For groups of 16-40 people, the fee is $3000 USD.
 However, for smaller groups (OECD), we offer a discounted rate of $199 USD per person.